 Myself: What are your ambitions for your writing career?

 Woode-Smith: My dream is for my books and my worlds to become a part of the lives of my readers.
 I’d love for a fandom to develop around my books, with my stories eventually making their way into series, games and other mediums.

 Myself: How did you pick the genres for your stories?

 Woode-Smith: I adore fantasy and sci-fi.
 Reading it, playing it, and watching it.
 So, it was easy to pick my genres.

 Myself: Where do your story ideas come from?

-Myself: Completing two novels per year is an impressive writing regimen.
-About how long does it take you to complete a first draft?
+Myself: About how long does it take you to complete the first draft?
 How long do your revisions take?

 Myself: What are the hardest and easiest things about writing?